Burnley 1-0 Stoke City

 Steven Defour was the only Clarets player to have a shot on target prior to Barnes' decisive strike - his second goal of the season.
 Indeed the most alarming moment for Stoke goalkeeper Jack Butland in the first half came when he fumbled the slippery ball from a looping cross, but he quickly recovered.

-But it was a typically determined display by Dyche's side, with a sixth 1-0 win of 2017-18 showing how well they can close out tight games.
+It was a typically determined display by Dyche's side, whose eighth clean sheet of the season is only bettered by Manchester United's nine.

+A sixth 1-0 win of 2017-18 shows how well they can close out tight games, and they are 14 points and 12 places better off than after 17 games last season.

 Dizzy heights and European nights?